 At the heart of risk governance is the Board's oversight responsibility for risk management across the Group.
-The Board has ultimate responsibility for the overall effectiveness of business operations and the RMF, including oversight of the three lines of defence (described in section B1), ensuring appropriate and proportionate balance is maintained.
+The Board has ultimate responsibility for the overall effectiveness of business operations and the Risk Management Framework, including oversight of the three lines of defence (described in section B1), ensuring appropriate and proportionate balance is maintained.

-Within the second line of defence, during the course of 2020, the Group CRO assumes the Solvency II Risk Management Key Function and is ultimately accountable for the overall management of the risk management framework and associated strategies, processes and reporting procedures.
-To ensure its independence and objectivity, the Group CRO reports to the Group Chief Executive Officer with a dotted line reporting to the Group-level Risk Committee Chair.
-The Group CRO is also entitled to direct reporting to the HSA Board and has independent access to the Board's directors, including the HSA Audit & Risk Committee Chair.
+Within the second line of defence, since 1st January 2021, the EU Risk Manager assumes the Solvency II Risk Management Key Function and is ultimately accountable for the overall management of the risk management framework and associated strategies, processes and reporting procedures in HSA.
+To ensure their independence and objectivity, the EU Risk Manager reports to the Approved Director of HSA with a dotted line reporting to the Group Risk Director.
+The EU Risk Manager is also entitled to direct reporting to the HSA Audit & Risk Committee and Board and has independent access to the Board's directors, including the HSA Audit & Risk Committee Chair.